 Drawing on my Antarctic experience I managed equipment logistics, set field program priorities, trained and mentored sea ice researchers in the field.

-The role also has strong risk management, field leadership, and safety components.
-I’ve developed and helped shape risk assessments.
-I’ve been responsible for continuous assessment of operational sea ice safety, finding safe routes and leading small groups in unexplored sea ice terrain.
-And I’ve worked as a dedicated polar bear guard.
+The role had strong risk management, field leadership, and safety components.
+I developed and helped shape risk assessments.
+I was responsible for continuous assessment of operational sea ice safety, finding safe routes and leading small groups in unexplored sea ice terrain.
+And I worked as a dedicated polar bear guard.

-This work will contribute a best possible picture of sea ice structure to a broad, multi-disciplinary project.
-It has also contributed to innovative usage of small RPAS (drones) in sea ice research.
-Finally, it has a strong advocacy component – speaking up internally and externally about how temporary researchers are percieved and treated in the Norwegian system, trying to improve conditions for people who come after me.
+This work contributed to a best possible picture of sea ice structure to a broad, multi-disciplinary project.
+It also contributed to innovative usage of small RPAS (drones) in sea ice research.
+Finally, it had a strong advocacy component – speaking up internally and externally about how temporary researchers are percieved and treated in the Norwegian system, trying to improve conditions for people who come after me.

 Related portfolio work